WFRT/verif/README.rst

 Installation Instructions
 -------------------------

-Download the source code of a released version: https://github.com/WFRT/verif/releases/
+Download the source code of the latest released version: https://github.com/WFRT/verif/releases/.
+Unzip the file and navigate into the extracted folder.

 **Ubuntu**